HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/container_deployments/Using-Logstash-to-Push-Pod-Logs-to-OpenSearch.md

 2. Create the Filebeat configuration file.

     Create the `filebeat-conf.yml` file according to your requirements.
-This file specify the log files to read from and the output destination.
+This file specifies the log files to read from and the output destination.
 Refer to the following sample of a `filebeat-conf.yml` file.

     ```
     filebeat.autodiscover: